kenjennings/Atari-Breakout76/README06GameScreen.md

 **Display Memory Map**

+The Atari game only needs to use the Missiles and Player 0 in the Player/Missile memory map.
+Most of the memory map, six pages, or 1.5K is unused.
+These conveniently reserved pages of memory house the playfield memory assets:

 | Base   | Memory        | Offset        | Notes |
 | ---    | ---           | ---           | ---   |
 | PMBASE | +$000 - +$0FF |               | Unused Page 0, Player/Missile base address |